 Sometimes the Path You Set Out On is Not the Path You Pave

 As I look back on the last 20 years of my life and how my career has shifted, I realize that the path I have paved for myself as an entrepreneur and female business owner is even better than the one I had planned to follow.
-Today, I am a Family Facilitator who successfully runs, Family Matters, a “one stop shop” that helps you with any transition from A-Z, specializing in Seniors, Divorce and Collectors.
+Today, I am a Family Facilitator who successfully runs, Family Matters, a “one stop shop” that helps you with any transition from A-Z, specializing in Seniors, Divorce and “Collectors”.
 While I can’t be more grateful to be where I am today, my path is full of some personal experiences that are sometimes difficult for me to discuss.
 But I know that by sharing my story, I can be more valuable to my family, my friends, and my clients.
 It’s because of these experiences that I am able to run my business, and be compassionate and present to my clients.
-For every service I offer, whether it be one of the many services we offer, Professional Organizing, Professional Moving, Estate Sales, Junk Hauling and Donation, Nanny Placement, or Family Facilitator, I have a personal story to share.
+For every service I offer, whether it be one of the many services we offer, Professional Organizing, Professional Moving, Estate Sales, Junk Hauling and Donation, or Family Facilitator, I have a personal story to share.

 I am Kim Falahati and This is My Story.

 When I first started to nanny for a family in Blackhawk, they had three young children, 5 year old boy and girl twins and 6 month old girl.
-After 7 years of working with them and being part of their family, the parents decided they were going to seperate.
+After 7 years of working with them and being part of their family, the parents decided they were going to separate.
 My services quickly advanced to more than their nanny as I became more hands on as both mom and dad needed time to heal, extra household help, and the kids needed more hands on attention.

 A single parent of three, they were understandably overwhelmed with having to run a household on their own, caring for themselves and their children, preparing healthy meals, and holding themselves together during a very emotional time.
 I often worked overtime so they could be with their friends, take a vacation, or whatever else they needed to pull themselves together for the sake of their sanity and for the children.
 This transition was temporary, and I was happy to be there to help the family become whole again.